 Natural Mineral Springs Pools

 Crystal Hot Springs has cold and hot pools for swimming and soaking.
 Pool passes are counted per head (including children).
-For kids two below, they can enter for free.
+Kids two and under can enter for free.

 The management is adamant about providing information about the benefits of the hot springs.
 The pools are noticeably dark or reddish, and this is caused by the rich iron content of the water.
 The build-up on the pond is calcium.